Search

 • Dimensionality reduction achieves a trade-off between performance and computational requirements.

 • Model shrinking with pruning and model compression strategies are promising solutions.
-Even deploying trained models on embedded systems still remains a challenging task.
+Even deploying trained models on embedded systems remains a challenging task.
 Large, pre-trained models cannot be deployed and customized due to their large computational power requirement and model size.

 Decentralized, Edge-based sentiment analysis and emotion recognition allow solutions with private data processing (no data-offloading of visuals).
 However, privacy concerns still arise when emotion analysis is used for user profiling.

-Outlook and current research
+Outlook and current research in Emotion Recognition

-The latest 2021 research on Visual Emotion Analysis involves stimuli-aware emotion recognition that outperforms state-of-the-art methods on visual emotion datasets.
+The latest 2021 market research on Visual Emotion Analysis involves stimuli-aware emotion recognition that outperforms state-of-the-art methods on visual emotion datasets.
 The method detects an entire set of emotional stimuli (such as color, object, or face) that can evoke different emotions (positive, negative, or neutral).

 While the approach is comparably complex and computationally resource-intensive, it achieves slightly higher accuracy on the FI dataset compared to the WSCNet (72% accuracy).